Alin Bucuroiu: Biography

 In summer 2013 Bucuroiu returned to Siena, now at Serie B; He took no.22 shirt from Mattia Di Vincenzo.
-The goalkeeper retired in November 2014, from activ football in the age of 24.
+The goalkeeper retired in November 2014, from active football at the age of 24.

 International career

 Bucuroiu made his competitive debut for Romania U17 team on 25 October 2007.
 He played all 3 games in the qualification as well as all 3 games in elite qualification.
 Bucuroiu played all 3 games in 2010 U19 elite qualification.
 Cristian Sava dropped the original starter Gabriel Abraham and used Bucuroiu instead.
-In the last game Bucuroiu was substituted by George Vartopeanu.
+In the last game, Bucuroiu was substituted by George Vartopeanu.